-Additionally, BTBR T+ tf/J mice were analyzed in the social interaction test, showing, that mice have severe social approach (Fig.3A) and social recognition (Fig.3B) deficits.
+Additionally, BTBR T+ tf/J mice were analyzed in the social interaction test, showing that mice have severe deficits in social approach (Fig. 2) .

-Figure 3: Social behavior of BTBR T+ tf/J mice.
-Time animals spent sniffing on an unfamiliar mouse or an empty cup as measure of social approach and time animals spent sniffing on a familiar or unfamiliar mouse as measure of social recognition in 2 months old animals compared to C57BL/6 mice in the social interaction test.
-BTBR: N = 15; ntg: N = 14 (males only).
-Statistical analyses by t-test.
+Figure 2: Social behavior of BTBR T+ tf/J mice.
+Time animals spent sniffing on an unfamiliar mouse or an empty cup as measure of social approach in 2 month old animals compared to C57BL/6 mice in the social interaction test.
+BTBR: n = 15; ntg: n = 14 (males only).
+Two-way ANOVA with Bonferroni´s post hoc test.

-Our results and that of others (McFarlane et al., 2008; Scattani et al., 2013) show that BTBR T+ tf/J mice display the most common symptoms of ASD, such as social behavior and interaction, exploration, anxiety and cognitive deficits, and are thus a valuable model for ASD research.
+Our results and that of others (McFarlane et al., 2008; Scattani et al., 2013) show that BTBR T+ tf/J mice display the most common symptoms of ASD, such as repetitive behavior and social deficits and are thus a valuable model for ASD research.

 We would be happy to test your compounds in our BTBR T+ tf/J inbred mouse model!
 The most common readouts are: